tiny-express/native/README.md

 Beside standard library, we would like to have a greater customization with main goals:

 - Blazing fast performance of GAS & C/C++
-- Using Java packages in C++ with human readable
+- Transfer powerful Java packages into C++ for productivity and maintainability
 - Third party clients support for Food Tiny micro-components will be in java.vendor

 This project is also useful for new developers in practical programming.